logiqai/docs/getting-started/logiq-paas-deployment/README.md

 Create a namespace where we'll deploy Apica Ascent PaaS by running the following command.

 ```
-kubectl create namespace Apica Ascent
+kubectl create namespace apica-ascent
 ```

-Running the command shown above creates a namespace named `logiq`.
-You can also name your namespace differently by replacing `logiq` with the name of your choice in the command above.
+Running the command shown above creates a namespace named `apica-ascent`.
+You can also name your namespace differently by replacing `apica-ascent` with the name of your choice in the command above.
 In case you do, remember to use the same namespace for the rest of the instructions listed in this guide.

 {% hint style="danger" %}
 **Important:** Ensure that the name of the namespace is not more than 15 characters in length.